‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 He must be new here.

+This is no limit.
 Also, he's delivering all his lines, like Andy Sandberg doing the impression of him.

-Say, hi to you, motherfucker.
+Say hi to you, mother for me.

-He's got this like weird edge to his everything.
+He's got this like weird uh edge to his everything.
+It's such a weird,

 this would be a really fun Oscar to hand out every year.

-Like, just, this is a weird one for you.
+Like, just this is a weird one for you.
+Yeah, this is a weird one.

+Yeah, here we go.
 It's a weird one for you category.

-Just people kind of going sideways of the movie.
+Um, just people kind of going sideways of the movie.

 I also wonder whether part of the reason why you and I like this movie is that it is to

-Yeah, but I mean specifically like the Michael Mann, Mann, like there's like they use like the deep synth kind of score here a bunch of times.
+I would have thrown in rounders, yeah, but I mean, specifically like the Michael Man, like there's like they use like the deep synth kind of score here a bunch of times, and it kind of gives you a little bit of that feeling of driving around LA or running around LA in the end

-and having this kind of breakthrough moment in this weird, weird city.
+and having this kind of breakthrough moment in this weird, weird city, city, but it's not quite as good as those films.

-When movies create this little mini world inside a city we already think we know.
+Well, it has one other element that you and I both love is when movies create this little mini world inside a city we already think we know.

 It seems like you're valaying for a party, but actually you're going into this whole crazy secret blackjack world or like this whole secret card world.

-And just this whole underbelly, kind of the high-class underbelly, which I think John Wick really nailed in a great way.
+And just this whole underbelly, kind of the high class underbelly, which I think John Wick really nailed in a great way.

 John Wick's like, we're taking the high-class underbelly to a whole other level with Continental.